 Installation of the front and rear bumpers is very straight forward and the directions are well organized.
-If the printed directions aren’t quite enough, their installation video does an excellent job of walking you though the process as well.
+If the printed directions aren’t quite enough, their installation video does an excellent job of walking you through the process as well.

 A bracket is provided for the vacuum pump relocation and the front bumper attaches to the existing plates that the stock bumper was bolted to.
 A big pro about the JCR front bumpers is their compatibility with big winches like the Warn ZEON and Power Plant.
 I cut out a small corner piece on each mounting plate (on the frame), exactly as the directions called for, and had no issues dropping in my 10S ZEON.
 Also, the provided front cover plate is reversible to accommodate offset winches.

 For a very reasonable price, JCR also manufactures the front bumper skid I mentioned above.
 Installation is a snap and the parts lined up extremely well.
 As my pictures clearly show, they did a great job transitioning the lines of their bumper to the contours of the skid plate.